Internships in the Museum Profession, 2019–2020

-Although consideration will be given to students with a spring 2018 undergraduate degree, preference will be given to applicants who are enrolled in a graduate program or are recent MA, MFA, or M Arch graduates (degree must have been received no earlier than 2017).
+Although consideration will be given to students with a spring 2019 undergraduate degree, preference will be given to applicants who are enrolled in a graduate program or are recent MA, MS, MFA, or MLS graduates (degree must have been received no earlier than 2018).
 Applicants from all backgrounds are encouraged to apply.
 This is an international program.

 Application Timeline and Procedures

 By the date above, all application materials must be submitted online and in English.
 We will not accept applications or related materials via e-mail, postal mail, or in person.
 There is no fee to apply to any of the internships.

 The online application will require you to provide the following:

 - A letter (single-spaced, about 750 words) to the selection committee stating your reasons for participating in the museum training program at the National Gallery of Art at this point in your education or career, including: 1) what you hope to achieve from the experience, 2) what you feel you can contribute to the department(s) in which you are interested, and 3) how such an experience would further your education and career plans.

 - A writing sample (no more than 20 pages, including footnotes or endnotes, bibliography, and images).
 An academic paper works best for a research position.
 Applicants to conservation internships are asked to submit a portfolio of completed projects.